Bunion: Treatment

 Conservative treatment for bunions include changes in footwear, the use of orthotics (accommodative padding and shielding), rest, ice, and pain medications such as acetaminophen or nonsteroidal anti-inflammatory drugs.
 These treatments address symptoms but do not correct the actual deformity.
 If the discomfort persists and is severe or when aesthetic correction of the deformity is desired, surgical correction by an orthopedic surgeon or a podiatric surgeon may be necessary.

 Orthotics

 Orthotics are splints or regulators while conservative measures include various footwear like toe spacers, valgus splints, and bunion shields.
-Toe spacers seem to be effective in reducing pain, but there is not evidence that any of these techniques reduces the physical deformity.
+Toe spacers seem to be effective in reducing pain, but there is no evidence that any of these techniques reduces the physical deformity.
 There are a variety of available orthotics including off-the-shelf commercial products and custom-molded orthotics, which may be prescribed medical devices.

 Surgery

 Procedures are designed and chosen to correct a variety of pathologies that may be associated with the bunion.
 For instance, procedures may address some combination of: